Joaozinm/olg-technical-assessment/README.md

 ## Assumptions and limitations

 - Live production sites, so the suite depends on availability, content changes and bot protection.
-- Playwright's `to_be_visible` ignores opacity.
-OLG ships `body { opacity: 0 }` until it reveals
-  the page at about 3.5s, so the assertions passed against a blank page until the page object started waiting for the reveal.
-Navigation stops at `domcontentloaded` because `load` waits on third party subresources, measuring 6.5s to 29s.
-- `to_be_visible` also ignores the viewport, so Part 2 adds `to_be_in_viewport`.
-Used only there, where measurement showed the gap.
 - Maps results follow the client IP, so the test asserts that a result exists, never a business name. `hl=en` pins the UI language the accessible-name locators depend on.
 - Mobile covers Part 1 only.
 Maps mobile web has no search input: the affordance is a